crispweed/swapbill/README.md

 The third party Python 'ecdsa' and 'requests' modules are required and must be installed.

-The client uses the litecoin reference client (litecoinQT or litecoind) as a backend, and so this reference client must also be installed.
+The client is currently set up to use the litecoin reference client (litecoinQT or litecoind) as a backend (and the litecoin blockchain as host blockchain), and so the litecoin reference client must also be installed.

 The client has been tested on Linux and Windows, but should work on any platform which supports the litecoin reference client and the required Python dependencies.

 # Setting up litecoinQT or litecoind as an RPC server

-You can get the reference client from <https://litecoin.org/>.
+You can get the litecoin reference client from <https://litecoin.org/>.

-The SwapBill client connects to the reference client with RPC calls, and so we need to ensure that this set up as an RPC server.
+The SwapBill client connects to the litecoin reference client with RPC calls, and so we need to ensure that this set up as an RPC server.

 The reference client should then also connect to the litecoin testnet (as opposed to mainnet), and maintain a full transaction index.